 3. What should you do if you identify a defect?

-As per the guidance provided in L117, operator’s must report to a supervisor any defects which might affect the safe operation of the truck, to ensure they are put right.
+As per the guidance provided in L117, operators must report to a supervisor any defects which might affect the safe operation of the truck, to ensure they are put right.
 Until they are rectified, the truck should not be used.

-Give operators the will and the skill
+Give operators the relevant skills and knowledge

 Ensure your operators receive training on how and why they need to carry out their pre-use checks.
 If they don’t understand, its more likely they won’t feel the need to complete them, and it’s in everyone’s benefit for them to do so.
 Make your workplace safer, compliant and more profitable by ensuring pre-use checks are made regularly and reliably.